katarinastuart/katarinastuart.github.io/_pages/vignettes.md

 2. provide a starting point for other researches who need help with the code
 3. reflect on new program/techniques learnt duing projects and note areas of improvment for the future

-I do not imagine these vignettes are free from errors, however if you spot any major ones or would just like general assistance with anything, feel free to contact me.
+I do not imagine these vignettes are free from errors, however if you spot any major ones or would just like general assistance with anything feel free to contact me.

 {% include feature_row %}